 This case ‘vignette’ is a true story about a mistake I made many years ago when I first began offering chirology consultations professionally.

-A man comes along who has invented a barbeque cooker.
+A man comes along who has invented a barbecue cooker.

 He has invested three years and all his money creating and having his design patented.